MustafaLotfi/Owleye/docs/USE_APP.md

 - mdl1-hrz.pickle: model for predicting the horizontal direction
 - mdl1-vrt.pickle: model for predicting the vertical direction

-**13. SS:** Abreviation of shift samples.
+**13. SS:** Abbreviation of shift samples.
 While the white point is moving during calibration, the inputs and outputs (point locations) are not exactly aligned.
 Because of processing problems, the images (inputs) are a little later than the outputs.
 For example, if this parameter is equal to 20, it means you want to shift inputs in 20 samples.
 So, the 21th input will be aligned with 1st output.

 **14. Sampling data:** It means the later calculations are for the sampling data, not testing data.